Great Western Heartstarters

 The sessions involve a demonstration of DRS-ABC methods – Danger, Response, Shout, Airway, Breathing, and CPR.
 The students are then split into smaller groups for a practical session, where they each practice the recovery position, DRS-ABC and how to use an AED.

-Since 2016, GWHS has trained over 3,000 school children these life-saving skills.
-The programme, which is completely free and volunteer led, aims to teach 1,000 school children each year.
+Since 2016, we have trained over 4,000 school children these potentially life-saving skills.
+The programme, which is completely free and volunteer led, aims to teach 3,000 more school children in 2020.

 Booking a session